 - Will my organization value my PMP?

-And, if I say ‘Yes’ to all these questions, you don’t need any more explicit answer to understand the importance of PMP certification for a project manager.
-Though you may not need, here are a few more to answer about PMP certification.
+And, if I say ‘Yes’ to all these questions, you don’t need any more explicit answer to understand the importance of Project Management Certification for a project manager.
+Though you may not need, here are a few more to answer about Project Management Certification.

-What will be my Salary if I get PMP certification?
+What will be my Salary if I get the PMP certification?

-You have seen there is a hike in PMP salary if you go for PMP certification.
+You have seen there is a hike in PMP salary if you go for Project Management Certification.
 How much?
 PMI institute salary survey- ninth edition says that as a PMP, you will get 20 % more salary than a project manager who is not certified.
 Your organization also knows the value of having a PMP on the project.
-Let us discuss what is PMP from the organization perspective and how an organization can benefit from a PMP.
+Let us discuss PMP from the organization perspective and how an organization can benefit from a PMP.

 What is PMP from an Organization Perspective

 If you have project managers who are PMPs, your customers have more confidence in the way your projects are handled.
 You have better chances of bagging the project when you have PMPs at the helm.
 You can assure that your managers understand and implement best practices in the projects.
-Therefore, what is PMP for an organization boils down to your company having greater chances of projects being successful.
+Therefore, the benefit od PMP for your company is having greater chances of projects being successful.

 When communicating with people from different parts of the world, your managers use common terms and phrases as others.
 While this removes confusion, it also promotes better rapport.

-How to get ready for the PMP exam?
+How to get ready for the Project Management Certification exam?

 You can read how to get PMP certification post to get a detailed information about this.
-We will be going over the major steps of getting PMP here as well.
+We will be going over the major steps of getting Project Management Certification here as well.

-You may apply for PMP in parallel while studying.
+You may apply for Project Management Certification in parallel while studying.
 You can check an online step-by-step PMP application guide.
 Login to pmi.org and complete the application process.
 Schedule your exam once you are getting a good score in the practice tests.
 Go and answer all the questions since there are no negative marks.
 You can mark the questions that you may want to review so that you can do it before final submission.
 Once you submit, you see ‘Congratulations’ on the screen and you are a PMP.
-So from what is PMP, you now say I am a PMP!

 What should I do after I get my PMP?

-Once you get your PMP certification, you complete the rough part.
+Once you get your Project Management Certification, you complete the rough part.
 Congrats!
 However, it is not over.
-You must retain your PMP certification and there are certain steps to renew your PMP.
+You must retain your Project Management Certification and there are certain steps to renew it.

-You have assimilated what is PMP and also became a PMP.
-Therefore you have heaved a sigh of relief.
-Now along with the perks that you get with PMP, you also have a certain responsibility.
+Now along with the perks that you get with Project Management Certification, you also have a certain responsibility.
 Not very huge, you need to renew your credential before the end of the three-year period from the day you are a PMP.
 You can do PMP Renewal by earning 60 PDUs in this three-year period.
 How do you get these?
 Do you need to do a course again or write the exam?
 Well, yes and no. There are many options for getting PDUs.
 You may attend course, webinars, seminars or volunteer.
 You can check the guide in PMI PDU Submission article to learn how to submit your PDUs.
-Essentially, PMP renewal is to keep you current with the profession and contribute back to the profession.
+Essentially, Project Management Certification renewal is to keep you current with the profession and contribute back to the profession.
 And, you don’t need to write the exam again!

 Other credentials from PMI:

-“What is PMP” has a general answer as we have seen in the article, but also you may specialize in areas of your interest or core work areas.
+Also, you may specialize in areas of your interest or core work areas.
 You can go for risk management (PMI-RMP) or scheduling (PMI-SP), etc. Moreover, as you climb up the ladder, you can aim for a program management (PgMP) or Portfolio management (PfMP) credentials too.
-In addition to knowing what is PMP, you also now know about the best project management certification options.
+Now you also now know about the best project management certification options.

-In this post, we have answered questions about PMP certification.
-Therefore, in short, the answer to that “what is PMP” question is that it’s a credential that puts you in the elite group of professionals.
+In this post, we have answered questions about Project Management Certification.
+Therefore, in short, it’s a credential that puts you in the elite group of professionals.
 It gives you monetary perks as well as knowledge.
 Moreover, you get to know best practices from other experts and an opportunity to network.

 Sunanda Gundavajhala, B.Tech, M.B.A, PMP has over 25 years of project management.
 She is a consultant, trainer on project management for different sectors and is the recipient of “Recognition of Excellence” award from PMI, USA and Woman Volunteer award from Hyderabad, India Chapter of PMI.
 She has contributed to the “Practice Standard on Scheduling, PMI”.
 She has worked as the Liaison officer for PMIEF (Education Foundation) for the Hyderabad, India Chapter of PMI.